ellerycoleman/code_samples/cs295/hw4/README.txt

 There are 2 ways to run wdc from STDIN:

-$ ./wdc
+$ ./wdc   # then type your C program on the terminal

   -- OR --

-$ cat myfile.c | ./wdc
+$ cat myfile.c | ./wdc   #pipe your file into wdc

-You can also run it with a file:
+You may also pass a file to the compiler as a command-line argument:

 $ ./wdc myfile.c

-No matter which way you choose to run wdc, the IR will be written to out.ir and the mips assembly will be written to out.s.
+No matter which way you choose to run wdc the resulting IR will be written to out.ir and the mips assembly will be written to out.s.